cueebb/InfoPanel.OBS/README.md

 # InfoPanel OBS Studio Plugin

+> [!WARNING]
+> This plugin was developed with the assistance of Gemini AI.
+I don't know any programming languages
+> It has been thoroughly tested and works perfectly.

 A standalone plugin for [InfoPanel](https://github.com/habibrehmansg/infopanel) that monitors the status of **OBS Studio** via WebSockets.

 ## Features